 What is the job like

-62% of Conservation Officers said they were satisfied with their job and 57% said they feel like their job is making other people’s lives better.
+62% of Forest and Conservation Workers said they were satisfied with their job and 57% said they feel like their job is making other people’s lives better.

 Is this right for me